yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 * Use the _Amazon Linux AMI_ ([`ami-1b814f72`](https://aws.amazon.com/amis/amazon-linux-ami-ebs-backed-64-bit)).
   Amazon Linux comes with Ruby and Java pre-installed.
 * Use the `m1.large` instance type.
-You may use the _small_ or even the _micro_ instance type, but the process would take much longer).
+You may use the _small_ or even the _micro_ instance type, but the process would take a bit longer).
 * Use the security group created in the first step (`elasticsearch-test`).

 The _quicklaunch_ screen for creating the instance is pictured below: